KabirSamsi/KabirSamsi/README.md

   - **Other**: LaTeX, Git

 ## Projects 🌱
-While a lot of my work is private or closed-source, you can view some of my larger fullstack projects on GitHub including [Saberchat](https://github.com/Saberchat/saberchat) (platform for schools & community organizations) and [FindYourBird](https://github.com/KabirSamsi/find-your-bird/) (ID and information site for amateur birders).
+While a lot of my work is private or closed-source, you can view some of my larger fullstack projects on GitHub including <a href="https://github.com/Saberchat/saberchat" target="_blank">Saberchat</a> (platform for schools & community organizations) and <a href="https://github.com/KabirSamsi/find-your-bird/" target="_blank">FindYourBird</a> (ID and information site for amateur birders).

 I'm currently working on a few projects including the following!
 Full source code for most will be made available later.
 - **KLaTsL**: A functional programming language and typesetter for linear algebra operations.
 Introduces OCaml-esque notation but with functionality including vector and matrix comprehensions, direct matrix factorizations and more.